 A lab course providing experience in test procedures required for wastewater treatment NPDES discharge permits and the drinking water industry.
-Prerequisite: Pass WET-123, or instructor consent.
+Prerequisites: WET-123

-WET-135 High Purity Water Production II
+WET-135 High Purity Water Production II 4 credits, Winter

-4 credits, not offered every year A lab course focusing on the operation of equipment and unit processes in the production of high purity water.
+A lab course focusing on the operation of equipment and unit processes in the production of high purity water.
 Emphasis on process equipment sizing and design, process control and troubleshooting.
-Prerequisites: Pass WET-125 and MTH-082E; or instructor consent.
+Prerequisite: WET-125 and MTH-082E